K-Koushik-Kumar/Wallpaper/README.md

 >**if not then create**

 >How LightDM Works:
 >LightDM is a display manager — it provides a login screen (greeter).
 >It doesn't use ~/.xinitrc or startx.
 >Instead, it uses .desktop files in /usr/share/xsessions/ to launch desktop environments or window managers.

 </details>

-## default X user groups set up
+## Default X user groups set up

 <details><summary><b>Show instructions</b></summary>

->When you install a minimal OS like Ubuntu Server, it doesn’t automatically put your user into groups that give permission to use hardware devices like the graphics card, keyboard, and mouse under X11 or Wayland.
+When you install a minimal OS like Ubuntu Server, it doesn’t automatically put your user into groups that give permission to use hardware devices like the graphics card, keyboard, and mouse under X11 or Wayland.

->These groups are essential for running a graphical environment properly.
+These groups are essential for running a graphical environment properly.

 Check Your Groups
 ```bash